Stand with Ukraine flag

 Assign Integration to Edge

-Once converter and integration templates are created, we can assign Integration template to Edge.
+Once the converter and integration templates are created, we can assign the integration template to Edge.

-• Login to your ThingsBoard Edge instance and open Integrations page
+• Login to your ThingsBoard Edge instance and go to the Integrations center > Integrations section.
+Confirm the UDP integration on the Edge.

 Installing and running external UDP Integration